 I spoke to one of the founders, and asked him the “why” for this site.
 He said,

 “The founders were all apathetic neighbors, and all agreed we needed a better way to communicate with neighbors.
 I have lived on Karland Drive in Buckhead (Atlanta) for 12 years, and only know 6 neighbors.
 Not proud of it.
 Another founder, Chandler Powell, his wife was harassed by a creep in a van while he was away on business, the police didn’t help, and he wanted a better way to alert his neighbors of these types of incidents.
 Home Elephant was born soon after.
-Think of HomeElephant as a less intimate version of Facebook with built in communication tools that all center around a map view of your streets.”6 ways empowered agents embrace disruption to drive successUsing technology to generate leads and win listings READ MORE
+Think of HomeElephant as a less intimate version of Facebook with built in communication tools that all center around a map view of your streets.”3 digital marketing resolutions for agents in 2018Build your brand and grow your business by focusing on these 3 goals READ MORE

 In just less than a week, HomeElephant has 221 neighborhoods with almost 2000 registered users.

 As a real estate professional, I think this site could be a great resource for a few reasons:

 - I really like that HomeElephant creates access to neighborhood directories, neighbor profiles, school info and HOA documents – all in one easy portal.